 - Melt your butter over medium-low heat.
-Then add in your apples.
+Then add the apples.

 - Sprinkle all of the filling ingredients over the top of the apples.
-Then stir the apples around until they are pretty evenly coated.
+Then stir them around until they are pretty evenly coated.

-- Cook the apples for about 3 minutes.
-They will fully cook and get soft in the oven, but this little step adds a scrumptious flavor to the apples.
+- Cook the mixture for about 3 minutes.
+The apples will fully cook and get soft in the oven, but this little step adds a scrumptious flavor.

-- Slide the skillet into a 350 degree oven, and bake for about 30 minutes.
+- Slide the skillet into a 350°F (177°C) oven and bake for about 30 minutes.
 The total bake time will depend on how thick you cut your apples.
 Bigger apple chunks take longer to cook.